Stances

 In teaching new students I am continuously reminded that the stances in Taiji can be hard to get at first.

-In my typical qigong ‘warm up’, three of the moves use the horse stance (mǎbù (馬步) in Chinese, kiba-dachi (騎馬立ち) (or shiko-dachi (四股立)) in Japanese, and juchum seogi (주춤 서기) or annun seogi (lit. sitting stance) in Korean - Wikipedia).
+For example, in my typical qigong ‘warm up’ (Eight Pieces of Brocade), three of the moves use the horse stance (mǎbù (馬步) in Chinese, kiba-dachi (騎馬立ち) (or shiko-dachi (四股立)) in Japanese, and juchum seogi (주춤 서기) or annun seogi (lit. sitting stance) in Korean - Wikipedia).
 This is really excellent strength training for the legs.

-But looking at the pictures above there is not a lot in it - at least in Single Whip!
+But looking at the pictures above there is not a lot in it - at least in the Single Whip stance!

 Width vs. Length